-Over North America, about 21% and 9% of the terrestrial area exhibits statistically significant dust diurnal variability during the daytime and nighttime periods, respectively, although both the mean and diurnal range of DAOD are typically less than 0.03, much smaller than those over North Africa, the Middle East, and Asia (Figure 6).
+Over North America, about 21 and 9% of the terrestrial area exhibit statistically significant diurnal variability in dust during the daytime and nighttime periods, respectively, although both the mean and diurnal range of DAOD are typically less than 0.03, much smaller than those over North Africa, the Middle East, and Asia (Fig. 6).
 During the daytime, an afternoon peak in DAOD at about 0.08 spreads across the southern and western sub-region of the continent, yet the majority of the continent exhibits insignificant diurnal variability during either the daytime or nighttime period.
-The identified afternoon peak in DAOD is consistent with previous visibility-based and meteorology-based observational analysis, which identified deep convection as the dominant process driving the dust emission across North America (Stout, 2015).
+The identified afternoon peak in DAOD is consistent with previous visibilitybased and meteorology-based observational analysis, which identified deep convection as the dominant process driving the dust emission across North America (Stout, 2015).